-2.2 SAMPL fields blind challenges to provide fair tests
+91 2.1 SAMPL fields blind challenges to provide fair tests

-Blind challenges, like SAMPL and companion challenges such the the Drug Design Data Resource (D3R) Grand Challenges, ensure participants do not know experimental values when running calculations [10], ensuring that method comparisons are fair and performance is hopefully indicative of what could be expected in real-world applications to related problems.
-Occasionally, host(s) or guest(s) are revisited, so related experimental results are available, but we avoid cases where the experimental value being predicted is already available in the literature.
-A wealth of experimental data is already available, so SAMPL focuses on predictive tests rather than retrospective analysis.
-The SAMPL challenges are organized in this manner to ensure no participant, even accidentally, adjusts their method to agree with "correct" values thereby introducing bias.
-For example, when experimental values are known, a naive participant could stop calculations when they agree with the experimental value because they have "converged".
-Or more subtly, a participant could run calculations with several different sets of settings in the simulation package used and conclude that the settings which gave the best results were optimal, whereas in fact they might be just observing random fluctuations.
-Blind challenges avoid such opportunities for bias.
+The SAMPL (Statistical Assessment of the Modeling of Proteins and Ligands) challenges focus efforts on improving and advanc-92 ing computational methods through crowdsourcing.
+Blind challenges, like SAMPL and companion challenges such the the Drug 93 Design Data Resource (D3R) Grand Challenges, ensure participants do not know experimental values when running calcula-94 tions [10], ensuring that method comparisons are fair and performance is hopefully indicative of what could be expected in 95 real-world applications to related problems.
+Host-guest systems form the basis of one category of the SAMPL challenges (with 96 others focusing on predicting physical properties, and on protein-ligand binding) and typical challenge performance indicates such host-guest systems still pose challenges to contemporary methods [10].
+Occasionally, host(s) or guest(s) are revisited, so re-98 lated experimental results are available, but we avoid cases where the experimental value being predicted is already available in the literature.
+A wealth of experimental data is already available, so SAMPL focuses on predictive tests rather than retrospective 100 analysis.
+The SAMPL challenges are organized in this manner to ensure no participant, even accidentally, adjusts their method 101 to agree with "correct" values thereby introducing bias.
+For example, when experimental values are known, a naive participant 102 could stop calculations when they agree with the experimental value because they have "converged".
+Or more subtly, a partici-103 pant could run calculations with several different sets of settings in the simulation package used and conclude that the settings 104 which gave the best results were optimal, whereas in fact they might be just observing random fluctuations.
+Blind challenges 105 avoid such opportunities for bias.
+106

-SAMPL blind challenges typically involve a host-guest component that provides a platform to fairly evaluate methodologies in computational drug design.
+In general, SAMPL blind challenges typically involve a host-guest component that provides the community an opportunity to test and compare performance of a variety of computational methods on the same diverse data.
+The subsequent release of experimental data allows accuracy to be compared relative to experimental results which were not known when predictions were made, and the subsequent statistical assessment compares methods on equal footing.
 Upon evaluation, participants and organizers can assess the lessons learned and the potential value of different methods.
 Subsequently, computational methods and their algorithms can be calibrated and optimized for application in future blind challenges and in the real world [11].

-2.3 Host-guest systems
+113 2.2 Host-guest systems

-2.3.1 What are host guest systems?
+114 2.2.1 What are host guest systems?

 As described briefly in Section 1, host-guest systems are similar to protein-ligand systems in that they both involve the binding of a small molecule to a pocket in a receptor.
-Hosts are mini-receptors, often containing less than 100 non-hydrogen atoms, but are slightly larger than small molecules [9], so the broader field of such chemistry is often called supramolecular chemistry.
-In host-guest binding, the host binds other small molecules, called guests, in an internal cavity or similar.
+Hosts often contain less than 100 non-hydrogen atoms, but are slightly larger than small molecules [9], so the broader field of such chemistry is often called supramolecular chemistry.
 Usually, hosts don't have large number of possible folds or conformational structures like a protein [9].
 Eventually some host-guest systems are well characterized and become part of the driving force behind methodology improvement, with the ultimate goal of transferability to protein-ligand systems [11].

-2.3.2 Why use host guest systems?
+121 2.2.2 Why use host guest systems?